Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 ### Create a Face or a Cognitive Services resource

 Azure AI Face supports both [multi-service][azure_cognitive_service_account] and single-service access.
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
 For Face access only, create a Face resource.
-Please note that you will need a single-service resource if you intend to use [Azure Active Directory authentication](#create-the-client-with-an-azure-active-directory-credential).
+Please note that you will need a single-service resource if you intend to use [Microsoft Entra ID authentication](#create-the-client-with-an-azure-active-directory-credential).

 * To create a new Face or Cognitive Services account, you can use [Azure Portal][azure_portal_create_face_account], [Azure PowerShell][quick_start_create_account_via_azure_powershell], or [Azure CLI][quick_start_create_account_via_azure_cli].